-Moving the Lives of Kids Community Mural Project (MLK Mural) is a 501(c)3 charitable organization, which focuses on the arts, youth development, and education.
+Moving the Lives of Kids Community Mural Project (MLK Mural) is an Arts organization, which focuses on the arts, youth development, and education.
 MLK Mural was founded in 2002 by Artist and Muralist Kyle Holbrook originally from the Wilkinsburg area of Pittsburgh.
 His vision was to use public art as a way to reach kids over the summer months to do positive community work when they were not in school.
-Today as many as 5,000 youth and hundreds of professional Artists have shared that vision with Mr. Holbrook.
-Murals have been painted in Pennsylvania, North Carolina, Georgia, Texas, Florida, and outside the US in Haiti and Brazil.
+Today as many as 6,000 youth and hundreds of professional Artists have shared that vision with Mr. Holbrook.
+Murals have been painted in Pennsylvania, Virginia, Maryland, North Carolina, Georgia, Texas, Florida, Illinois, Indiana, new Mexico, Arizona, Louisiana, New York, Ohio, Michigan, Tennessee, West Virginia, DC, Nevada, California.
+Outside in the US in Portugal, Uganda, England, France, Ireland, Germany, Nicaragua, Israel, Haiti, Bahamas, and Brazil.

 MLK Mural is aiming to continue engaging youth of all races and ethnicities in the transformation of their communities by teaching them the art of Mural production and providing them with opportunities to participate in the beautification of their town, cities and districts.